 Arrogant.
 Careless.
 Bludgeoning in manners, might, and subtlety.

 In the beginning, the oaf had needed a subduing spell forced over his head just to keep from hurting her.
-How had he won her heart and left Kouga nothing but thin threads of aftermath to grasp onto?
+How had he won her heart, and left Kouga nothing but thin threads of aftermath to grasp onto?
 Fate was too cruel an overseer to be just.

-His memory didn't include how he had been in those early days, careless and cruel, before Kagome's light banished the darkness in his heart, burning away decades of greed and murder.
+His memory didn't include how he had been in those early days, careless and spiteful, before Kagome's light banished the darkness in his heart, burning away decades of greed and murder.
 Her powers to purify went far deeper than the miko teachings of any shrine.

-Kagome made a snuffling sound and her exhales lightened, becoming shallow.
-Kouga was too lost in thought and self-pity to notice the telltale signs of waking and his imagination continued, creating a year of laughter and adventure at the girl's side.
+Kagome made a snuffling sound, and her exhales lightened, becoming shallow.
+Kouga was too lost in thought and self-pity to notice the telltale signs of waking, and his imagination continued, creating a year of laughter and adventure at the girl's side.
 She could have joined his tribe and helped them in their quest for power.
-The image of Kagome in pelts, flanked by wolves, caused a stirring between his legs and Kouga's fantasy turned less innocent as he thought of long, kiss-laden nights where they could spend hours exploring each other.
+The image of Kagome in pelts, flanked by wolves, caused a stirring between his legs, and Kouga's fantasy turned less innocent as he thought of long, kiss-laden nights where they could spend hours exploring each other.

-The girl under his hand murmured; eyes fluttered open and she gave a small yawn.
-In the moonlit confines of her room, the fuzzy image of Kouga standing over her sharpened and her gaze flew wide.
+The girl under his hand murmured; eyes fluttered open, and she gave a small yawn.
+In the moonlit confines of her room, the fuzzy image of Kouga standing over her sharpened, and her gaze flew wide.